What is a Laneway Home?

 A laneway house should have a connection to a private patio in the backyard.
 Alternatively, you can add a private outdoor space on an upper-level deck facing the lane.
 All existing trees have to be retained wherever possible.
 Relaxations for location, massing, and parking standards exist in order to preserve significant trees.
 According to the Protection of Trees Bylaw, replacement trees are also an acceptable option.

 Landscaping is highly encouraged along the edge of the lane, aiming to make the area greener.
 That applies to green roofs, green walls, and drought-tolerant plantings, and deciduous trees, too.
 A permeable surface must exist for parking areas.
-Pedestrian-friendly lighting, in form of porch lights or bollard lights, makes the lane a safe and welcoming public space.
+Pedestrian-friendly lighting, in the form of porch lights or bollard lights, makes the lane a safe and welcoming public space.

 Thinking of Building a Laneway Home?

 Laneway houses are now approved for building in New Westminster on single-detached dwelling properties, City of North Vancouver and District of North Vancouver.
-These new housing forms will contribute to the diversity of rental housing offer in the city and will benefit homeowners in many ways.
+These new housing forms will contribute to the diversity of rental housing offered in the city and will benefit homeowners in many ways.

 By Aryo Falakrou (My Home Designer)